GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/prevent-duplication/index.md

 * Upon receiving a report, check its `report_id`.
 * Ignore the report if you've already received a report with that same `report_id`.

-For ad techs, it's a best practice to always check for duplicates of both event-level and aggregatable reports.
+We recommend you check for duplicates of both event-level and aggregatable reports.

 ##  Instruct the browser to ignore specific conversions